MarkMpn/AutotuneWeb/README.md

 ## Database Setup

-Create an Azure SQL Database and create a table `Jobs` as follows:
+Create an Azure SQL Database and create tables `Jobs` and `Settings` as follows:

 ```sql
 CREATE TABLE [dbo].[Jobs] (